-Design Thinking is a term that has gained popularity over the last few years.
-From classrooms to corporate boardrooms, Design Thinking is being used as a strategy to solve problems through methodical processes, predefined by thinking formulas.
-When the term was introduced into the curriculum for a course I teach a few years ago, I was sceptical at first; simply due to the fact that it was a new buzzword that seemed to be flying around the interwebs and my Kindle’s suggested reading list.
-If you’re like me, and are thinking, Design Thinking… WTF?
-Here’s a short 4 minute intro… And if you’re into Fitbit or Apple watch, these guys are were way ahead of them!
-Check it out:
+Design Thinking has gained popularity over the last few years.
+From classrooms to corporate boardrooms, Design Thinking is being used as a strategy to solve problems through tools to initiate creative ideas and solutions.
+Here’s a short four minute introduction to Design Thinking, and if you own a Fitbit or Apple watch, these guys were way ahead of them!